robstave/angular2-training/session-three/page2.md

 Classes are only created in the app directory unless the target directory exists (unlike components) and even though best practices seem to dictate that it should be ***.model.ts, you have to specify that.

-Some classes could just be classes I guess.
 The only benefit to using angular-cli for classes that I see is that it will format the names well and you can add testcase scaffolding.